sugarlabs/musicblocks/README.md

 However, using so, some functionality will not be available.
 On top of that, some web browsers (e.g., Firefox v68) have restrictions that prevent Music Blocks from running using `file:///`.
-Therefore it is best to launch a _local web server_ from the directory of Music Blocks.
+Therefore, it is best to launch a _local web server_ from the directory of Music Blocks.

 1. [Download](https://github.com/sugarlabs/musicblocks/archive/master.zip) Music Blocks, or clone
 (`https://github.com/sugarlabs/musicblocks.git` for _HTTPS_, or